jason-huang03/css-and-html-learning-notes-from-youtube/css and html notes.md

 To target the placeholder in a search bar, you should write the css code `.class-name::placeholder{}`.

 If you give the property `flex-shrink: 0;` to prevent the flexbox from shrinking when you resize your webpage.

+## Lecture 14 CSS Position

+The css position is dertermined by the position property.
+The default setting is `position: static;`.

+If you write `position: fixed;`,the element will stick to the position when you scroll, and it doesn't take the original page space, as if floating on the page.
+The top property decides the distance from the top of the webpage, similiar for bottom, left, right.
+If you specify both left and right, the element will stretch to fit.
+If you set `top: 0;`, you can write `padding-top: 20px;` to the style of `<body>`.
+It's similiar for elements attached to the left of the page.